-AECL 2100 - Integrated Resource Management.3 credits (T)
+AECL 2100 - Integrated Resource Management (3 credits)

 This is a capstone course designed to integrate farm and ranch management skills into the day to day farming/ranching practices.
 Students are required to develop a farm/ranch management plan which encompasses farm/ranch resource inventory, strategic planning, strategies, and tax liability management.
 In addition, incorporated into the plan are grazing and forage management, cropping systems, marketing, and human resource management strategies.
 The plan will be evaluated by industry experts.
-Prerequisites: Complete ANSC 1010; AGEC 2020; REWM 2000 or AECL 1000 or SOIL 2010.
+Prerequisites: Completion of ANSC 1010, AGEC 2020, REWM 2000 or AECL 1000 or SOIL 2010.
 (3 lect.)